Huli Avalakki is a dish prepared using beaten rice. The taste is sweet, sour and spicy. This dish is prepared during festivals as offerings to gods.

 A pinch of Hing/Asafoetida

-Now heat Oil in a pan and and add Groundnuts and Mustard Seeds.
+Now heat Oil in a pan and fry Groundnuts and remove aside.
+To the heated Oil, add Kadalebele, Uddinabele, Mustard Seeds.
 When the Mustard Seeds starts to splutter add Turmeric Powder, Asfoetida and Curry leaves.
 Add this to the Avalakki mixture along with Coconut and Sesame Seeds powder.
-Mix well and serve Huli Avalakki.